ece4078dev/ECE4078_Lab_2025/Week07-08/M3_marking.md

 3. Penalty of -5pts each time the robot touches the arena boundary

-4. If you have received four penalties (any of the penalties listed above) during a run, your run must stop.
+4. If you have received 5 penalties (any of the penalties listed above) during a run, your run must stop.

 5. The **condition** to be eligible to gain points for your run is determined by achieving a **qualified** run.
 For a **qualified** run we define stopping within a 0.25m radius qualifies navigation as a **success** and stopping within a 0.5m radius qualifies a navigation as a **valid attempt**.
 A run is deem **qualified** if it has at least any number of **successes** and/or **valid attempts**  equal to the attempted level + 1 (e.g levels 2/3/4 require 3/4/5 **successes** or **valid attempts**).
 After a **qualified run** is declared you will receive at all points allocated to the lower level/s.
 	- For all levels except level 4, points for navigating successfully to a target will only be given for **successful** navigation to targets navigated within the correct order.